-$Pco_2$ , $HCO_3^-$ will increase 0.35 mEq/L in dogs. (see Box 11-2).
-The renal response to chronic hypercapnia is not altered by moderate hypoxemia, dietary sodium or chloride restriction, alkali loading, or adrenalectomy.
-The renal compensation in chronic respiratory acidosis typically is considered to be incomplete, not returning pH completely to the normal value.
-In stable human patients with chronic respiratory acidosis, however, a 0.51 mEq/L increase in $[\text{HCO}3^-]$ is expected for each 1 mm Hg increase in Pco2 Thus arterial pH appears to remain near reference ranges in human patients with long-standing respiratory acidosis.
-Similar results have been observed in dogs with chronic respiratory acidosis and no identifiable reason for the increase in $[HCO_3^{-}]$ concentration other than renal compensation.
-These observations suggest that the kidneys may be able to bring arterial pH back to normal in dogs with longstanding (>30 days) respiratory acidosis.
+If hypercapnia persists, renal compensation occurs to stabilize plasma HCO3- at a higher concentration within 5 days.31,52,59,68 Chronic hypercapnia causes intracellular H+ to increase in the renal tubular cells.
+Up-regulation of the Na+-H+ antiporter of the renal brush border occurs, and hydrogen ions are exchanged for sodium and then excreted largely as $NH_4^+Cl^{-.57,69}$ Intracellular $HCO_3^-$ is reabsorbed and exchanged for Cl-, resulting in an increase in plasma SID, chloruresis, and negative chloride balance.
+The chloride lost in the urine decreases urine SID because the chloride is accompanied by NH4+ rather than sodium ions.
+A new steady state is reached when the increased filtered load of HCO3- resulting from the increased plasma concentration of HCO3- is balanced by increased renal reabsorption of HCO3-.
+The net effect is buffering of the respiratory acidosis and hypochloremic hyperbicarbonatemia caused by chronic hypercapnia.
+For each 1-mm Hg increase in PCO2, HCO3- will increase 0.35 mEq/L in dogs (see Box 11-2).13 The renal response to chronic hypercapnia is not altered by moderate hypoxemia, dietary sodium or chloride restriction, alkali loading, or adrenalectomy.
+The renal compensation in chronic respiratory acidosis typically is considered to be incomplete, not returning pH completely to normal.
+In stable human patients with chronic respiratory acidosis, however, a 0.51-mEq/L increase in [HCO3-] is expected for each 1-mm Hg increase in PCO2.42 Thus arterial pH appears to remain near reference ranges in human patients with long-standing respiratory acidosis.
+Similar results have been observed in dogs with chronic respiratory acidosis and no identifiable reason for the increase in HCO3- concentration other than renal compensation (Goodman and de Morais, unpublished observations).26 These observations suggest that the kidneys may be able to bring arterial pH back to normal in dogs with longstanding (>30 days) respiratory acidosis.
 Renal compensation in cats with chronic respiratory acidosis is not known.
 Cats do not increase renal ammoniagenesis during experimental metabolic acidosis.
 Cats may not be able to compensate adequately in chronic respiratory acidosis because an increase in ammoniagenesis is the most adaptive factor.

-Hypochloremia is a common finding in dogs with experimentally induced chronic hypercapnia.44,62,69,79 During recovery from chronic hypercapnia, chloride restriction hinders the return of plasma $HCO_3^-$ concentration to normal.
+Hypochloremia is a common finding in dogs with experimentally induced chronic hypercapnia.40,52,59,68 During recovery from chronic hypercapnia, chloride restriction hinders the return of plasma $HCO_3^-$ concentration to normal.
 Thus the kidney needs chloride to preferentially resorb chloride with sodium, excrete excess $HCO_3^-$ in the urine, and reestablish normal SID in the plasma.